By: Jeremy Alden

 When it comes time to take the fight to the next level, grab a Nerf machine gun and make sure that your enemies don’t stand a fighting chance.
 But which blaster is right for you?

-We’ll go over exactly what you should be looking for in a Nerf machine gun and detail all the awesome dart-firing, army-decimating features that make our Top Five the Top Five.
+We’ll go over exactly what you should be looking for in a Nerf machine gun and detail all the awesome dart-firing, army-decimating features that make our Top Five the Top Five Nerf guns.

-What Should I Be Looking For in a Nerf Machine Gun?
+What Should I Be Looking For in the Best Nerf Machine Gun?

 Thankfully for you, we’ve taken care of all the research and done the homework for you, so all you have to do is read on, make an informed decision, and become an unstoppable one-person Nerf missile battery!